Marwanhellall/Sales-Dashboard/README.md

 * Region-Based Analysis: Compares sales performance across different regions or stores.
 * Interactive Filters: Includes filters for time period, product category, region, and customer segments.

+Tools and Technologies
+Power BI: For creating and visualizing the dashboard Data Transformation: Power Query was used for cleaning and structuring the raw data DAX (Data Analysis Expressions): For creating calculated columns and measures Microsoft Excel/CSV: As a source for raw data

 ### 🚧 Prerequisites
 Before you begin, ensure you have met the following requirements: